What Do I Need To Hang My Hammock?

 That's alright, we have put together some information here to help assist when selecting the right hanging accessories to get your hammock off the ground and you relaxing comfortably.

 Firstly, you need a suitable amount of space to hang your hammock.
-There needs to be atleast 3.5m between the two points you plan to hang your hammock from, whether trees, posts or walls, and approx 1.5-1.8m high for your hanging points.
+For our Mexican hammocks, there needs to be at least 3.5m between the two points you plan to hang your hammock from, whether trees, posts or walls, and approx 1.5-1.8m high for your hanging points.
 If installing hammock posts we recommend a span of 4m with hanging fixtures set at 1.8m high.
 This is generally enough space for even the largest hammocks with room to adjust the hang of your hammock as necessary.

-When it comes to hanging your hammock there are basically four main accessory options and each may suit some situations better than others.
+When it comes to hanging your hammock there are a few main accessory options and each may suit some situations better than others.
 As such there is no 'one size fits all' hanging accessory and for this reason, we don't include them with your hammock.
 These hanging accessory options include;

 1. Hammock Rope

 Rope is a great practical hanging accessory.
 It can be used to tie your hammock between trees and posts or to attach to existing hammock attachment points.
 It is highly practical in allowing you to adjust the hang of your hammock and span distances wider than your hammock.
 To use simply tie one end around the hammock loop end and the other around your post or tree, such as per the image above.
 For some knot tying instructions see our hammock instructions, use and care guide (down near the bottom).
 Alternatives to rope include chain or strong straps.
 When tying around trees, tree straps are often a more tree-friendly alternative as they don't dig into your trees as ropes can do.

 Our rope set includes 2 x 2m lengths of rope.